Ashvins: Post-Vedic text

 The Mahabharata also narrates about the birth of Nakula and Sahadeva, who were the “spiritual sons” of the Ashvins.
-According to the epic, a king named Pandu was unable to make love due to a curse and didn't have any heir.
-However, he advised his wives, Kunti and Madri, to invoke various gods and ask for sons.
-Ashvins Nasatya and Darsa blessed Madri with Nakula and Sahadeva respectively.
+According to the epic, king Pandu was unable to make love to his wives due to a curse and didn't have any heir.
+So, he advised his wives, Kunti and Madri, to invoke various gods and ask for sons.
+Ashvins Nasatya and Darsa blessed Madri with Nakula and Sahadeva, respectively, through Niyoga.

 Associations

 The Ashvins are often associated with rescuing mortals and bringing them back to life.
 The Rigveda also describes the Ashvins as "bringing light": they gave "light-bringing help" (svàrvatīr…ūtī́r, 1.119.8) to Bhujyu, and "raised (Rebha) up to see the sun" (úd…aírayataṃ svàr dṛśé, 1.112.5).

 The Ashvins are associated with honey, which was likely offered to them in a sacrifice.
 They are the chief deities in the Pravargya rite, in which they are offered hot milk.
 They are also associated with the morning pressing of Soma, because they are dual deities, along with Indra-Vāyu and Mitra-Varuṇa.
 They also are the last deities to receive Soma in the Atirātra, or Overnight Soma Ritual.

 The Ashvins are invoked at dawn, the time of their principal sacrifice, and have a close connection with the dawn goddess, Uṣas: she is bidden to awaken them (8.9.17), they follow her in their chariot (8.5.2), she is born when they hitch their steeds (10.39.12), and their chariot is once said to arrive before her (1.34.10).
 They are consequently associated with the "return from darkness": the twins are called “darkness slayers” (tamohánā, 3.39.3), they are invoked with the formula "you who have made light for mankind" (yā́v…jyótir jánāya cakráthuḥ, 1.92.17), and their horses and chariot are described as "uncovering the covered darkness" (aporṇuvántas táma ā́ párīvṛtam, 4.45.2).

 The chariot of the Ashvins is repeatedly mentioned in the Rigveda.
 Their chariot has three chariot-boxes, three wheels, three turnings, and three wheel rims.
 The emphasis on the number 3 is symbolized in the sacrifice with its three soma pressings.
 The chariot is pulled by bulls, buffaloes, horses, birds, geese, and falcons.
 The chariot allows the Ashvins to be quick and mobile and travel to a number of places, which is necessary to fulfill their role of rescuing people.
 Sūryā, the daughter of the Sun, is sometimes mentioned as the wife of the Ashvins, and she rides with them in their chariot.

-It is also believed that the Ashvins were the first one to prepare the Chyawanprash formulation for Rishi Chyavana at his Ashram on Dhosi Hill near Narnaul, Haryana, India, hence the name Chyawanprash.
+It is also believed that the Ashvins were the first one to prepare the chayavanprasham formulation for Sage Chyavana believed in local tradition to be located at his ashram on Dhosi Hill near Narnaul, Haryana, India, the etymology behind the modern rendering of chyavanprash.